maciejgz/microservice-search/README.md

 ```

 ### Kubernetes
-K8S scripts shold be runned in the following order from the project root directory:
+K8S scripts should be run in the following order from the project root directory:
 - [k8s](k8s) - directory with global configuration:
   - special role and privileges
   - ingress